barklan/mipt.one-docker/README.md

 ---

 ## TODO:

 80% stuff:

+- make a robust logic for multiple images for one problem (start with a limit of two)
+- make a backend logic for limiting files and keep upload form open (greyed out?)
+- make a telegram bot accepting and sending photos
 - focus on populating with phys images for 2nd and 4th semester
 - a vk community